static-frame/static-frame/doc/source/articles/upgrade.rst

 1  1.777   tau

-As there is no benefit to this diversity, StaticFrame places all constructors on the class they construct.
+There is no benefit to this diversity.
+StaticFrame places all constructors on the class they construct.

 >>> sf.Frame.from_json('[{"name":"muon", "mass":0.106}, {"name":"tau", "mass":1.777}]')